DATASCI 185: Introduction to AI Applications

 • AI might be less biased than humans

-“A biased AI can be fixed.
-A biased human is much harder to change.”
+“A biased algorithm can be retrained.
+A biased hiring manager is harder to fix.”

 • AI bias reflects societal problems that can’t be coded away

-• “Fair AI” is a distraction from addressing root causes
+• “Fair AI” talk distracts from the root causes

 • Who defines fairness?
-(Usually those in power)
+Usually those already in power

 • AI obscures human accountability